PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 a `ModulatorySignal` belonging to a `ModulatoryMechanism`).
 If the parameter of a `Mechanism` or a `Projection` is modulable, it is assigned a `ParameterPort` -- this is a Component that belongs to the Mechanism or Projection and can receive a Projection from a ModulatorySignal, allowing another component to modulate the value of the parameter.
-ParameterPorts are created for every modulable parameter of a Mechanism or of its `function <MechanismBase.function>`, and similarly for Projections.
+ParameterPorts are created for every modulable parameter of a Mechanism or of its `function <Mechanism_Base.function>`, and similarly for Projections.
 These determine the value of the parameter that is actually used when the Component is executed, which may be different than the base value returned by accessing the parameter directly (as in the examples above); see `ModulatorySignal_Modulation` for a more complete description of modulation.
 The current